Argentina visa for Filipinos: online vs physical application processes

 - High Season (Nov–Feb & Jul).
 All activities in the South are open including cruises to Antarctica but prices can be higher than usual.
 Argentina’s summer season, like Australia, is from December to March.

 How long is the validity of Argentina visa for Filipinos?

 When I applied in Montevideo, I was given 70 days while in Manila, 90 days.

 How much money should I have in my bank account?

 In both my applications, they were not particular on this but let me be honest with you: when I applied for an Argentina visa in Montevideo, I only had $200 USD in my bank account.
 In Manila, I think the safest would be $1000 USD.
 It depends on the number of days you are staying.

 The minimum requirement is $100 USD per day.
 So if you are staying for a week, you should have at least $700 USD in your account.

 Are there any reasons why I will be denied a visa to Argentina?

-Like most visa application process for Filipinos, there are no concrete reasons for our visa being denied.
+Like most visa application processes for Filipinos, there are no concrete reasons for our visa being denied.
 I guess we just have to complete our requirements and follow the process/system.
-Til then, let’s hope for the best.
+Until then, let’s hope for the best.